-Transfers in and out are usually related to the transfer of participants between municipalities, and to employer and employee payments for service credit purchases (if any) that the governing body has approved.
+Transfers in and out are usually related to the transfer of participants between municipalities, and to employee payments for service credit purchases (if any) that the governing body has approved.

-Additional employer contributions, if any, are shown separately starting in 2011.
-Prior to 2011, additional contributions are combined with the required employer contributions.
 The investment income column reflects the recognized investment income based on Valuation Assets.
-It does not reflect the market value investment return in any
+It does not reflect the market value investment return in any given year.